 Vermont Institute of Natural Science

-The pass admits four to the Vermont Institute of Natural Science (VINS).
+The pass admits two at 1/2 price, $8.25 to the Vermont Institute of Natural Science (VINS).

 VINS Mission: Motivating individuals and communities to care for the environment through education, research, and avian wildlife rehabilitation.